What you'll do

 What you'll need

 A prison is a unique environment and could be very different to anywhere you’ve worked before.
 You’ll need to be a strong character, resilient in the face of challenging circumstances, but equally empathetic to understand the needs of colleagues and offenders alike.
 Therefore, life experience is just as important as your education.

 The prison service is a 24/7 operation, so you’ll need to be flexible too, and able to take on some antisocial hours like evenings, nights and weekends.
 This will be reflected in additional pay on top of your basic salary.
 The job is recognised within HMPPS as a band 8 role and the minimum candidates will start on nationally is £47,607 (inc Required Hours Allowance) and in London the minimum will be £50,144 (inc RHA).

 While set qualifications are not a mandatory requirement, higher education courses such as a degree or NVQ level 5 and above are desirable as it evidences an ability to learn at a demanding level and manage your time effectively.
-While it’s desirable that you have a 2:2 degree in any subject, it’s not mandatory, and However, we’re just as interested in what you’ve achieved throughout your career so make sure your CV clearly evidences this.
-Ideally, you’ll have significant work experience, with a minimum of three years team management.
-We would hope to see examples of how you in which you’ll have developed extensive people management and excellent communication skills, as well as assertiveness and integrity.
+While it’s desirable that you have a 2:2 degree in any subject, it’s not mandatory.
+We’re just as interested in what you’ve achieved throughout your career, so make sure your CV clearly evidences this.
+Ideally, you’ll have significant work experience and we would hope to see examples of how you have developed extensive people management skills and excellent communication skills, as well as assertiveness and integrity.
 Additionally, if you also have a keen understanding of working in an operational setting, no matter what the type of business, as well as managing large contracts, this too would be highly desirable.